 - the business can only be continued at a loss

 it is just and equitable to dissolve the partnership

 How can I remove a partner from the business?

 Expelling a partner from a partnership is not easy.
 If your Partnership Agreement does not provide a procedure for dismissing a partner the only way to remove a partner is:

 - by negotiating their resignation from the partnership (this will normally result in the leaving partner receiving a financial settlement)

 LawBite streamlines access to great business legal advice.
-With easy to use online tools and state-of-the-art data science, we quickly connect you to the top-flight lawyers on our platform and make everything move much more smoothly.
-This means we can deliver customised legal help for a small and medium-sized company, but at half the cost of similar lawyers.
+With easy-to-use online tools, we can quickly connect you to the top-flight lawyers on our platform.
+This means we can deliver customised legal help for a small and medium-sized companies, but at half the cost of similar lawyers.